- 1 The Spirit manifest in the flesh

 The Spirit manifest in the flesh

-As we discussed in Chapter 2, the “all but unanimous” Pre-Nicene belief was that Christ was the Spirit of the Old Testament “Who was manifest in the flesh.”
+As we mentioned in the Preface, the “all but unanimous” Pre-Nicene belief was that Christ was the Spirit of the Old Testament “Who was manifest in the flesh.”

 Justin Martyr, in Chapter 33 of his First Apology in 150 A.D., wrote: